-Cassandra needs Java application to be running on your server, make sure you have installed latest Java version:
+Cassandra needs Java application to be running on your server, make sure you have installed the latest Java version:

 And add the following two lines at the end of the file:

 Now import the GPG key on your system for validating packages before installing them:

 Then, you will need to fully update the system with the following command and install it:

-We will install Cassandra using official package available on Apache Software Foundation:
+We will install Cassandra using the official package available on Apache Software Foundation:

 Unpack the archive: